idapgroup/SimpleDropdown/README.md

 # SimpleDropdown

-This is a simple dropdown that can be easily integrated into your app layout and customize the visual design to suit your design.
+This is a simple dropdown that can be easily integrated into your app layout and customize to suit your design.

 So you just need to import this library:
 ```swift